-Externships are designed to expose 2L and 3L students to practical aspects of lawyering by allowing students to earn academic credit for performing uncompensated legal work, under the supervision of lawyers at approved non-profit organizations, governmental agencies, or judges.
+Externships are designed to expose 2L and 3L students to practical aspects of lawyering by allowing students to earn academic credit for performing legal work, under the supervision of lawyers at approved non-profit organizations, governmental agencies, or judges.
 Students will complete assignments such as interviewing clients and witnesses; researching legal questions; preparing pleadings, discovery motions, and briefs; and, in some instances, trying cases.

 For more information, please visit the Externship page on the intranet.

-Sequence and Prerequisites: Successful completion of all first year required courses.
+Sequence and Prerequisites: Successful completion of all first-year required courses.

-Evaluation: In addition to meeting the hourly work requirements, the student must timely submit all required periodic time reports, reflection papers, and a final evaluation of his or her experience.
+Evaluation: In addition to meeting the hourly work requirements, the student must timely submit all required periodic time reports, reflection papers, and final evaluation of his or her experience.

 Course Classification: Experiential